malbernaz/universal-router/README.md

 # Universal Router Alternative

+## deprecated since the original universal-router module has addressed all the issues this package was trying to solve.
+And most importantly does not depend on babel-runtime anymore.

 This is a small reimplementation of the awesome module [Universal Router](https://github.com/koistya/universal-router).
 It differs from the original package as it do not depend on babel-runtime.